Secret Martial Art of Tsugaru — Since the Edo Period

 Sword Training

 I recently participated in Bokuden-ryu training, which is said to share some roots with Hongaku Kokki-ryu.
-The practice involved closing the distance with a short sword (Kodachi) against a long sword (Odachi).
+The practice involved closing the distance with a short sword against a long sword.
 I felt the "Ma-ai" (distancing) vividly.
-Even knowing it was practice, my body would instinctively react and try to stop when entering a certain range.
 This experience confirmed that my crisis-detection skills, which I thought had faded since my father's death, are still within me.

 Solo Practice